JorgenDIF/PP4-Riot-Rythm-Festival/README.md

 ## <a id="features">Features</a>
 A detailed list of features that enhance user interactions.

+#can you write with summary so its easy to read and I can open on click? start with index.html

 ## <a id="technologies">Technologies</a>
 ### <a id="language">Language</a>
 - **HTML:** Utilized for structuring the web content and layout of the application.